Microverse-Fullstack-Program/school_library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverseinc](https://github.com/microverseinc/curriculum-ruby/blob/main/oop/school_library_people.md) for the project requirment.
+I would like to thank [Microverseinc: OOP school library: add Person, Student and Teacher classes ](https://github.com/microverseinc/curriculum-ruby/blob/main/oop/school_library_people.md) for the project requirment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>